 What makes a strong letter of recommendation here?
 Check out our full guide and new examples here.

-For more insight on writing letters of recommendation, check out these examples of great college recommmendation letters from counselors.
-And to see what not to do, read these examples of bad recommendations from counselors (coming soon).
+For more insight on writing letters of recommendation, check out these examples of great college recommendation letters from counselors.
+And to see what not to do, read these examples of bad recommendations from counselors.

 Have friends who also need help with test prep?
 Share this article!